Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/index.md

 algorithms for Approximate Bayesian Computation (ABC).
 Other terms that are sometimes used for ABC are _simulation-based inference_ or _likelihood-free inference_.
+:

-ABC is a suitable apporach for model for which the evaluation of the likelihood function ``p(D \mid θ)`` is expensive but sampling from the likelihood is cheap.
-This is often the case for stochastic models with unobserved random states ``z``:
+ABC is well-suited for models where evaluating the likelihood function ``p(D \mid θ)`` is computationally expensive, but sampling from the likelihood is relatively easy.
+This is often true for stochastic models with unobserved random states ``z``:

 ``p(D \mid θ) = \int p(D \mid z, θ) p(z) \, \text{d}z``

-If ``z`` is high-dimensional, the integration may become so prohibitively expensive that conventional MCMC algorithms cannot be used.
+If ``z`` is high-dimensional, the integration may become so computational expensive that conventional MCMC algorithms are no longer feasible.

 !!! note